Actifio/AGMPowerCLI/UsageExamples.md

 The CSV needs the following columns:

-* **applianceid**  This is used to determine which backup appliance will manage the new Vmware VM.
+* **applianceid**  This is used to determine which backup appliance will manage the new VMware VM.
 * **vcenterid**  This determines Vcenter.
 Get-AGMHost -filtervalue "isvcenterhost=true" | select id,name to get the details

 An example CSV file is as follows:
 ```